SimulationEverywhere/co2_models/README.md

 Models for CO2 spread in closed spaces
 A CD++ model

+This is a description of the co2_lab model.
+The other models follow the same rules, but with different floor plans and dimensions.

 A Cell-DEVS model in CD++ that can represent:
 1. Closed spaces of size 3.5m × 5.75m × 2.5m (width × length × height)
 2. Occupants arriving and leaving at different times